TD22057/insteon-mqtt/README.md

    Payload: 'ON' or 'OFF'
 ```

-Input commands can be sent to this package to change the device state.
+Input commands can be sent to the device to refresh the state, or
-These commands only work if the device is awake (recently triggered or
+download it's database These commands only work if the device is awake
-in all link mode) since batter operated devices do not listen for
+(recently triggered or in all link mode) since batter operated devices
-arbitrary input commands.
+do not listen for arbitrary input commands.

 ```
    Topic: insteon/set/AA.BB.CC